unicef/magicbox-settlement-monitoring/docs/CONTRIBUTING.md

 # CONTRIBUTING
-This projects aims at being inherently open source.
-Algorithms should use open-source technologies and open-source datasets.
-We aim to strusture the respository so as to faciliate volunteer contributions.
-Please follow the guidelines below to get started and contribute as efficiently as possible.
+This project is inherently open-source and collaborative.
+We will structure this respository and project to faciliate volunteer contributions.
+Please follow the guidelines available below to get started and contribute as efficiently as possible.
+Just a few quick notes:
+	- Algorithms should use open-source technologies.
+	- Dataset used should be open-source or easily available and trackable.

-## Datasets involved
+## Initial data and datasets involved
-Satellite imagery in the public domain.
-	Landsat 8, Sentinel 1, 2 (available through Google Earth Engine).

-Location data
+### Location data
 	Coordinates of know IDP and refugee camps in Iraq.
 	The coordinates can be found in [data](data).

+### Satellite imagery in the public domain.
+	Landsat 8, Sentinel 1, 2 (available through Google Earth Engine).

 ## Methods and expected tasks
 Below is a tentative outline of the proposed tasks to estimate the extent and population changes in informal settlements.